You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 Core should remain braced throughout to control the pelvis

-Control the eccentric (where you are travelling towards the ground)
+Control the eccentric (where you are traveling towards the ground)

 Explosive/Move as fast as you can on the way upwards unless you are performing a specific variation for a specific need